siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

  1. Green LEDs D9-D12 will turn off after about 2 seconds
  1. If the above occurs the DUT is now programmed.
 If not, execute step 5R as in Alternate Steps
 * **STEP 6** Disconnect the AVRISP programming header from J10 PDI
-* **STEP 7** Connect the USB from the laptop to the DUT, Wait until you get a popup message in the lower right stating that your serial port is ready to be used.
+* **STEP 7** Connect the USB from the laptop to the DUT.
+An installing message will appear in the lower left.
+Wait until it says "Your device is ready to use" before continuing.
-* **STEP 8** On the testing laptop, Located on the Desktop there is a shortcut for the CoolTerm application.
-Double click the CoolTerm icon.
-Once CoolTerm is running click on the Options button.
-If you see a serial port listed you can click the Connect button.
-If you do not see a serial port listed click the "Re-Scan Serial Ports" button and then click connect.
+* **STEP 8** Click on the Options button (if not already open) and follow these steps
+ 1. Click the "Re-Scan Serial Ports" button.
+There should be a COMx serial port named.
+ 1. Click OK to exit the Options window
- 1. Once connected there may be jibberish ASCII.
+ 1. Click connect.
+Once connected there may be jibberish ASCII.
 This is OK.
- 2. In the terminal window type ? followed by Carriage Return [CR] and verify that a status report followed by the "tinyg [mm] ok> " prompt is presented.
+ 1. In the input bar at the bottom of the terminal window type ? followed by Carriage Return [CR] and verify that a status report followed by the "tinyg [mm] ok> " prompt is presented.
 See **Sample Status Report**, below.
 You may have to enter ? more than once before getting a response.
-* **STEP 9** Type the following into the terminal window: _$test=1_ followed by RETURN.
+* **STEP 9** Type the following into the terminal window: **$test=1** followed by RETURN.
 The motors should become active for about 60 seconds, during which the following should be verified.
  1. Motor 1 turns clockwise at high speed for about 2 seconds, CCW for about 2 seconds and stops with the flag in the starting position (12:00).
 All four green LEDs D9, D10, D11, D12 should be lit and/or flashing during this and other motor movement operations.
 Also, the terminal should be displaying position information during motor movements.
  1. Motor 2 does the same
  1. Motor 3 does the same